 Yet the landscape is equally as haunting as its past.
 Driving around the towering peaks of the “Three Sisters” under foreboding clouds & drizzling rain, you can feel the weight of sadness on this place.

-Pull off on the side of the road for photos, or spend an afternoon hiking a few of the trails.
+Pull off in a parking area for photos, or spend an afternoon hiking some trails.
 Further on is the village of Glencoe, where you can find lodges, cafes, or restaurants to help break up the drive.

 Remember the Hogwarts Express from Harry Potter?
 Well, that train really exists!
 The Jacobite Steam Train has been called the most scenic train journey in the world, and for good reason.